mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_subdomainname"
->title="About subdomain delegation"
+>title="Subdomain delegation"
->abstract="Journey Optimizer allows you to fully delegate your subdomains to Adobe.
-Adobe will be able to deliver messages as a managed service by controlling and maintaining all aspects of DNS."
+>abstract="Journey Optimizer allows you to delegate your subdomains to Adobe.
+You can fully delegate a subdomain to Adobe, or create a subdomain using CNAMEs to point to Adobe-specific records."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/configuration-message/email-configuration/delegate-subdomains/about-subdomain-delegation.html#subdomain-delegation-methods" text="Subdomain configuration methods"

 Domain name delegation is a method that allows the owner of a domain name (technically: a DNS zone) to delegate a subdivision of it (technically: a DNS zone under it, which can be called a sub-zone) to another entity.
 Basically, as a customer, if you are handling the “example.com” zone, you can delegate the sub-zone “marketing.example.com” to Adobe.

-By delegating a subdomain for use with [!DNL Journey Optimizer], clients can rely on Adobe to maintain the DNS infrastructure required to meet industry-standard deliverability requirements for their email marketing sending domains, while continuing to maintain and control DNS for their internal email domains.
+Learn more on [subdomain delegation](about-subdomain-delegation.md)

 >[!NOTE]
 >
 >By default, [!DNL Journey Optimizer] license contract allows you to delegate up to 10 subdomains.
 Reach out to your Adobe contact if you want to increase this limitation.

->
+You can fully delegate a subdomain, or create a subdomain using CNAMEs to point to Adobe-specific records.
+Learn more on the differences between both [subdomain configuration methods](about-subdomain-delegation.md#subdomain-delegation-methods).

 ## Full subdomain delegation {#full-subdomain-delegation}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_subdomain_dns"
+>title="Generate the matching DNS records"
+>abstract="To fully delegate a new subdomain to Adobe, you need to copy the Adobe nameserver information displayed in the Journey Optimizer interface and paste it into your domain-hosting solution to generate the matching DNS records.
+Once the checks are successful, the subdomain is ready to be used to deliver messages."

 [!DNL Journey Optimizer] allows you to fully delegate your subdomains to Adobe directly from the product interface.
 By doing so, Adobe will be able to deliver messages as a managed service by controlling and maintaining all aspects of DNS that are required for delivering, rendering and tracking of email campaigns.

+You can rely on Adobe to maintain the DNS infrastructure required to meet industry-standard deliverability requirements for your email marketing sending domains, while continuing to maintain and control DNS for your internal email domains.

 To fully delegate a new subdomain to Adobe, follow the steps below: